Cosmo Alexandre: Bellator Fighting Championships

 In August 2011, Alexandre signed a multi-fight deal with the Bellator Fighting Championships, a United States-based mixed martial arts promotion.

 Alexandre had a disappointing debut in October 2011 as he lost to Josh Quayhagen via decision at Bellator 52.
 He subsequently rebounded with a current streak of 5 wins in a row (all in Bellator)- a TKO win over Avery McPhatter at Bellator 58; a decision win over Lowrant-T Nelson at Bellator 67; a TKO win over Harry Johnson at Bellator 73; a TKO win due to doctor's stoppage over Mike Bannon at Bellator 77; and a decision win over Josh Quayhagen, avenging his only loss in a rematch at Bellator 80.
 He amassed a 5–1 record in Bellator.

 Additionally, Alexandre trained extensively with Rashad Evans and K-1 fighter Tyrone Spong leading up to Evans' fight at UFC 133 with Tito Ortiz.

 World Series of Fighting

 In November 2015, Alexandre signed an exclusive deal with World Series of Fighting.
 However, the promotion never used Alexandre and he was eventually allowed to fight elsewhere.

 ONE Championship

 Alexandre ended up signing a six-fight contract with the ONE Championship in 2018.

 After nearly three years away from MMA action, Alexandre faced Sage Northcutt on 17 May 2019 at the ONE Championship: Enter the Dragon.
 He won the fight via knockout just 29 seconds into the first round.

 On 11 August 2020, Alexandre revealed that he had signed a new, six-fight contract with ONE Championship.
-Alexandre faced Juan Cervantes, in his first fight after re-signing with the promotion, at ONE on Prime Video 4 on November 19, 2022.
+Alexandre faced Juan Cervantes in a Muay Thai bout, his first fight after re-signing with the promotion, at ONE on Prime Video 4 on 19 November 2022.
 He won the fight by a second-round technical knockout.
+He announced his retirement after the fight.